Professional Proofreading Services Online: What to Look for and How to Choose

 What Professional Online Proofreading Actually Involves

-Proofreading is not the same as editing.
+Proofreading isn't the same as editing.
 Editing addresses the broader quality of writing: structure, argument, clarity, sentence-level flow, and word choice.
 Proofreading is the final pass that catches surface errors after the content is in good shape.
 If your document needs both, look for a service that offers combined proofreading and editing services rather than proofreading alone.
-If you are unsure which your document needs, read our guide to proofreading for help making the decision.
+If you're unsure which your document needs, our guide to proofreading covers the self-proofreading process step by step.

 The Most Important Question: Human or AI?

-This is the single most important question to answer before choosing an online proofreading service, and it is not always answered clearly on the service's own website.
+This is the single most important question to answer before choosing an online proofreading service, and it isn't always answered clearly on the service's own website.

 AI grammar tools, including the AI-assisted features now offered by some proofreading services, catch approximately 72% of errors in professional documents.
 That means more than one in four errors goes uncorrected.
-The errors AI tools miss are not random.
-They are the context-dependent ones: words that are correctly spelled but wrong in context, hedged language that is grammatically correct but imprecise in ways that matter, tonal inconsistencies that only a reader with genuine comprehension notices, and the specific patterns that develop in non-native English writing that require a trained human reader to identify and address correctly.
+The errors AI tools miss aren't random.
+They're the context-dependent ones: words that are correctly spelled but wrong in context, hedged language that's grammatically correct but imprecise in ways that matter, tonal inconsistencies that only a reader with genuine comprehension notices, and the specific patterns that develop in non-native English writing that require a trained human reader to identify and address correctly.

-For a dissertation, a journal article, a book manuscript, or a high-stakes business document, 72% is not good enough.
+For a dissertation, a journal article, a book manuscript, or a high-stakes business document, 72% isn't good enough.
 For a casual email or a social media post, an AI grammar check may be sufficient.
 Know which category your document falls into before you choose your service.

 Some services are transparent about their AI use.
-Others are not.
+Others aren't.
 Before committing to any online proofreading service, check their website for explicit confirmation that human editors review every document.
-If the confirmation is not there, assume AI is involved.
+If the confirmation isn't there, assume AI is involved.
 For a detailed comparison of what human proofreaders catch versus what automated tools miss, read our article on human proofreaders vs Grammarly.

 Five Things to Check Before Choosing an Online Proofreading Service